lorikayman/RebisTheory/src/lib/rebis_theory.md

 This idea of an empire - what we proposed to be gremlin civilization, - led by the figure of a gremlin philosopher-king and followed fall of the state after a crucial event, are inseparable and must be viewed as a sequuence of interconnected events.

-In order to achieve a desired effect of a time of seeming prosperity being gone, its traces are left - as architecture from that era, as consoles, representative of greater connection with the divine nature of the contents of the Core, an almost myth-like descriptions of figures, - are preserved and told by _those means of comparison and contrast_.
+In order to achieve a desired effect of a time of seeming prosperity being gone, its traces are left - as __architecture from that era__, _as consoles, representative of greater connection with the divine nature of the Core_, an almost myth-like descriptions of figures, - are preserved and told by those means of comparison and contrast.

 Within the context of gremlins as species juxtaposed to Isorans, such property seems unbelievable for this civilization at current point in time, which allows for a further expansion of the initial mental image into a new direction.